shriniket03/CVWO-Assignment-local/README.md

 The SECRET variable is used for the signing of JWT Tokens (for user authentication).
 The parameter has already been assigned in the example file.

 The DATABASE_URI variable is used to connect with the PostgreSQL database that has been hosted on the cloud.
 The value has been omitted to prevent misuse.
+Please refer to the Google Form submission for the secret key to be assigned to this DATABASE_URI Environment Variable

-Once both the DATABASE_URI & SECRET variable are assigned, you may rename the (.env.example) file to (.env) and proceed to install the other dependencies.
+Once both the DATABASE_URI & SECRET variable are assigned, you may rename the (.env.example) file to (.env) and proceed with the following steps to install the other dependencies.

 ### Dependencies (Front-End)